emqx/hocon/SCHEMA.md

 When starting a Erlang node it usually requires a system configuration file, (usually named `sys.config`), see [Erlang doc](https://erlang.org/doc/man/config.html#sys.config) for more details.

-When using HOCON config format, we need a tool to transfrom a HOCON file to a config file of `sys.config` format.
+When using HOCON config format, we need a tool to transform a HOCON file to a config file of `sys.config` format.
 `hocon_schema` is such a tool.

 ### Config mapping